List of The Vampire Chronicles characters: David Talbot

 David is the Superior General of the secret organization the Talamasca, which researches and investigates the supernatural.
 David is introduced in The Queen of the Damned (1988).
 He meets both Lestat and Louis at the end of the novel.
 Lestat taunts David, offering to turn him with his powerful vampire blood, which David soundly refuses.

 In The Tale of the Body Thief (1992), it seems he and Lestat have become friends.
 After Lestat tries to end his immortal life by flying into the sun in the Gobi Desert, he visits David.
 He also seeks advice from David when Raglan James offers to switch bodies with him, though he doesn't listen to what David has to say.
 David helps Lestat regain his body.
 In the struggle with Raglan James, David switches into a much younger body, described as that of an Anglo-Indian with dark brown hair, while Lestat returns to his preternatural body.
 Lestat kills David's old body, which is possessed by James.
 At the end of the book, Lestat forces the blood upon David, making him his fledgling.
 David becomes somewhat of a confidant to Armand, and eventually records the story of his life in The Vampire Armand (1998).
 He is also described as having sexual preferences for young women and men, preferring men in The Tale of the Body Thief.

 David also appears in Merrick (2000), where he contacts the title character, who also happens to be part of the Mayfairs.
 In this book, Merrick raises the spirit of Claudia for Louis.
 In the end, it is revealed that Merrick has been using Vodou to bring both David and Louis to her so she can attain eternal life.
 This plan works, as Louis gives her the blood and makes her immortal.
 After he makes Merrick his fledgling, he tries to commit suicide by placing his coffin in the open where he would be burned to death when the sun rose.
 He nearly succeeds, but he is too old for the sun to end his life.
 David, Merrick, and Lestat find him and give him their blood to heal his burned form.
 Their combined blood makes Louis stronger than he had been before.
 The four then form a coven in New Orleans, but the Talamasca, enraged that three of their members had taken the blood, threaten the vampires and demand that Merrick, David, and Jesse return to them.
 Lestat wants to retaliate against the Talamasca, but David talks him out of doing anything rash, and the four leave their home in the Rue Royal.

+In the third season of the 2022 television series, it is confirmed by Talamasca agent Raglan James that Talbot had been killed by Louis de Pointe du Lac some time prior.